Mechteld of Guelders

 Mechtild of Guelders (c.
-1324 – 1384, in Huissen) was the ruling suo jure Duchess of Guelders from 1371 to 1379, after succeeding her brother, Reginald III, Duke of Guelders.
+1324 – Huissen, 21 September 1384) was the ruling suo jure Duchess of Guelders from 1371 to 1379, after succeeding her brother, Reginald III, Duke of Guelders.

 Life

-She married Johann, Count of Cleves in 1336.
+Mechtild was born around 1324 as the second-oldest daughter of Reginald II of Guelders.
+She married Godfrey of Loon-Heinsberg, her second cousin, in 1336.
+After Godfrey's death in 1342, she married Johann, Count of Cleves in 1348.
 By marriage, she was countess of Cleves between 1347 and 1368.
-She had no children.
+Both marriages remained childless.

-When her brother Reginald III, Duke of Guelders died without issue in 1371, both Mechtild and her younger sister Mary made a claim on the Duchy of Guelders.
+When her brothers Edward, Duke of Guelders and Reginald III, Duke of Guelders both died without issue in 1371, both Mechtild and her younger sister Mary made a claim on the Duchy of Guelders.
 The Duchy explicitly allowed for female succession, and Mechtild had the right to inherit as the eldest daughter.
-However, since she had no children while Mary had a son, there were still hesitation to choose Metchild because the selection of a childless ruler would result in a future succession crisis.
-The Heeckerens and the Bronkhorsten-parties sided with Metchild and Mary respectively, and different cities choose different sisters, resulting in civil war between the sisters over the Duchy.
+However, there were still hesitations to choose Mechtild, because the selection of a childless ruler would result in a future succession crisis.
+Mary, on the other hand, had two sons with William II, Duke of Jülich, of which the eldest, William of Guelders and Jülich, was the closest living male blood relative to the dukes of Guelders.

+The nobility and the cities of Guelders became divided into two factions: the Heeckerens, who supported Mechtild, and the Bronckhorsters, who supported Mary and William.
+This conflict resulted in the First War of the Guelderian Succession, which took place between 1371 and 1379.
+Outside of the Duchy of Guelders, Mechtild formed alliances with the Diocese of Utrecht and its bishop Arnold II of Horne, as well as with the Counties of Cleves and Mark and the Duchy of Brabant.
+In February 1372, she married John II, Count of Blois, to strengthen her legitimacy for the ducal throne.
+This marriage also remained childless.

-In 1376, the succession was finally settled when the Emperor gave his support to Mary in recognition of her husband, who had agreed to release the emperor's brother, whom he had long kept hostage, from captivity.
+In June 1372, Charles IV, Holy Roman Emperor gave his support to Mary in recognition of her husband, who had agreed to release Wenceslaus I, Duke of Luxembourg, the emperor's brother, from captivity after he had kept hostage after the Battle of Baesweiler.
+In 1374, the sisters agreed to sign a treaty in which they divided Guelders among each other.
 However, Mechtild and her followers continued to fight until they were finally forced to give up and retread from the Duchy in 1379.

+Mechtild spent the final years of her life on her castle in Huissen, which she had received as dower from Johann of Cleves in 1368.